 Of course, the United States CANSPAM and Children’s Online Protection and Privacy Act (COPPA) are both still in effect as are the Canadian Anti-Spam Law (CASL) and the California Online Privacy and Protection Act (CalOPPA).

 The risk of a small publisher actually being prosecuted for non-compliance with one of these laws may not be high.
 But it only takes one lawsuit or regulatory action to significantly hurt your business.

 Bottom line: Consumer privacy is taking center stage in 2020 and every publishing company needs to take compliance seriously.

-In my next article for Publishing Executive, we’ll address other key issues that publishers must tackle this year.
+In 10 Keys to Digital Success in 2020 (Part 2), we’ll address other key issues that publishers must tackle this year.
 But for now, focus on these first five.
 Work with your team to see where you’re at with these issues right now and make a plan to address them all before the end of the year.